Self-absorbed people don’t usually think they’re doing anything wrong.

 Patience isn’t a virtue for the self-absorbed.
 They’ll frequently cut into other people’s sentences, unable to wait their turn to speak.
 This habit stems from their belief that their thoughts are more important or interesting than anyone else’s.
 It’s as if they’re in a constant race to get their words out, regardless of who’s already talking.

-4. They fish for compliments.
+4. They fish for compliments because they’re desperate for praise.

-5. They dismiss other people’s problems.
+5. They dismiss other people’s problems as being “no big deal.”

-6. They expect special treatment.
+6. They expect special treatment for no reason.

 Self-absorbed people often believe they deserve preferential treatment in various situations.
 They might expect people to accommodate their schedule, bend rules for them, or prioritise their needs.
-This sense of entitlement can lead to conflicts when people don’t meet their unrealistic expectations.
+Their sense of entitlement can lead to conflicts when people don’t meet their unrealistic expectations.

-7. They overshare on social media.
+7. They overshare on social media to an embarrassing degree.

-9. They refuse to admit mistakes.
+9. They refuse to admit mistakes, even when they’re obvious.

-10. They monopolise group activities.
+10. They take over group activities.

 In group settings, self-absorbed people often try to control the agenda.
 They’ll push for activities they prefer, disregard people’s suggestions, and complain if things don’t go their way.
-This behaviour can suck the joy out of social gatherings and leave people feeling like their preferences don’t matter.
+This behaviour can suck the joy out of social situations and leave people feeling like their preferences don’t matter.

-11. They neglect other people’s boundaries.
+11. They cross other people’s boundaries without hesitation.

-12. They exaggerate their accomplishments.
+12. They exaggerate their accomplishments to an extreme degree.

 Self-absorbed people often have an inflated sense of their own achievements.
 They’ll embellish stories of their successes, making them sound more impressive than they really are.
-This habit of exaggeration can lead people to doubt their credibility and find their company exhausting.
+That habit of exaggeration can lead people to doubt their credibility and find their company exhausting.

 13. They play the victim.

 When things go wrong, self-absorbed people are quick to cast themselves as the victim.
 They’ll focus on how situations negatively impact them, even when people are more severely affected.
-This constant victimhood narrative can be draining for those around them and often leads to a lack of sympathy over time.
+Obviously, the constant victimhood narrative can be draining for those around them and often leads to a lack of sympathy over time.

 14. They ignore social cues.

 Self-absorbed people often miss or ignore subtle social signals.
 They might continue talking when people are clearly trying to end a conversation, or fail to notice when their behaviour is making people uncomfortable.
-This obliviousness to social cues can make interactions with them awkward and frustrating.
+Their obliviousness to social cues can make interactions with them awkward and frustrating.

 15. They make everything a competition.

 For the self-absorbed, life is often a constant contest.
 They’ll try to one-up other people’s stories, turn casual activities into competitions, and always need to come out on top.
-This competitive nature can turn even relaxed social situations into stressful encounters.
+That competitive nature can turn even relaxed social situations into stressful encounters.

 16. They demand constant attention.

 Self-absorbed people crave the spotlight.
 They’ll often engage in attention-seeking behaviours, from loud talking to dramatic gestures.
 If they’re not the centre of attention, they might become moody or disruptive.
-This constant need for focus can be exhausting for those around them.
+Their constant need for focus can be exhausting for those around them.

 17. They lack empathy in crisis situations.